NoroffFEU/development-platforms/src/content/docs/cms/wordpress-case-study.md

 **4. Easy to Learn**

-The WordPress software is easy to use, anoyone could start playing around with the dashboard and then ten minutes in you’d have an understanding of the interface.
-There‘s also tons of blogs, forums, online courses, seminars, webinars, books etc. outlining the different aspects of the platform.
+The WordPress software is easy to use, anyone can start playing around with the dashboard and then ten minutes in you’d have an understanding of the interface.
+There are also tons of blogs, forums, online courses, seminars, webinars, books, etc outlining the different aspects of the platform.

 **5. Easy to manage**